 A greasy scalp produces excess oil, causing buildup.
 Use shampoos with surfactants and oil-absorbing ingredients like clay to prevent excess oil and sebum buildup.

-Now, let’s take a look at all the different types of shampoos available on the market.
+Now, let’s take a look at all the different types of shampoo available on the market.

-12 Types Of Shampoos For Different Hair Types
+12 Different Types Of Shampoos For Different Hair Types

 1. Regular Shampoo